Automotive Wire Harness Systems – Price Fixing Class Action Lawsuit

-Chimicles & Tikellis has filed a class action lawsuit in the Eastern District of Michigan against several suppliers of automotive wire harness systems.
+Chimicles Schwartz Kriner & Donaldson-Smith LLP (CSK&D) has filed a class action lawsuit in the Eastern District of Michigan against several suppliers of automotive wire harness systems.
 Automotive wire harness systems are automotive electrical distribution systems and wires contained in virtually all modern cars.
 The entities named as defendants in the complaint are Delphi Automotive LLP, Furukawa Electric Co., LTD, Lear Corp., Leoni AG, Sumitomo Electric Industries, LTD., S-Y Systems Technologies GMBH, Yazaki Corp., and Yazaki North America, Inc.

-A copy of the complaint filed by C&T can be viewed below.
+A copy of the complaint filed by CSK&D can be viewed below.